-I am an organic gardener and have been for years; I love to use my herbs and flowers... in recipes; teas and in home remedies for my family.
+I am an organic gardener and have been for years and love to use my herbs and flowers in recipes; teas and in quite a few home remedies for my own family.

-I get asked quite often "Isn't is hard to garden organically - don't the bugs eat all of it?"
+I get asked quite often "Isn't is hard to garden organically?" and "Don't the bugs eat all of it?"

-Well, it can be harder to be an organic gardener - BUT the results and knowing that you are not poisoning your family are so worth it !
+It can be harder to be an organic gardener, but the results and knowing that you are not poisoning your family are so worth it.